A Low-rank Approximation for MDPs via Moment Coupling

-It is clear that aggregation produces dynamics on the space $\calM$ of meta-states with transition law $\bu P\bg$.
-However our aim, recall, is to build a sister chain on $\calS$.
-Theorem \ref{thm:lifted} provides a simple but powerful starting point, relating aggregation to a sister chain with transition matrix $\wtilde{P}$ that is composed of $P$ and $\bg \bu$: \begin{theorem} [aggregation as sister chain] Consider the value $\tV$ of a Markov chain on the original detailed state space $\mathbb{S}$ with the transition matrix
+Aggregation produces a Markov chain on the meta states $\calM$ with transition law $\bu P\bg$: one first transitions (via $\bu$) to $\calS$, then within $\calS$ (via $P$) and finally back to $\calM$ (via $G$).
+Theorem \ref{thm:lifted} makes a simple but powerful observation that permuting these steps produces a chain on $\calS$ with closely related value. \begin{theorem} [aggregation as sister chain] Consider the value $\tV$ of a Markov chain on the original detailed state space $\mathbb{S}$ with the transition matrix

 The aggregate value $R$ in \eqref{eq:aggregateBellman} equals $\bu\tV$, and $\tV=c+\alpha P\bg R$. \end{theorem}

 \bProof From the Bellman equation for this chain, we have that the value $\widetilde{V}$ satisfies